Waimea-bjconningnewsham/300DTD-coding-project/testing.md

 The project involves the programming of a game.

-In the game the maze will be changing constently, if not every time it has been reset.
+In the game the maze will be long and confusing.
-In the Ever Changing Maze game, the maze will have one goal, get out.
+In the Ever-Changing Maze game, the maze will have one goal, get out.
-To do this the play must find the key that unlocks the door to the exit, the key and door will be placed randomly in the world.
+To do this the play must find the 4 keys that unlocks the door to the exit, the key and door will be placed at the end of the world.

 ### Game Features and Rules

 The game has the following features and/or rules:

-- The maze must change at lest when the game is reset
+- The maze must be confusing.
 - You must be able to move properly inside the maze.
 - The game must let you grab the key and use it.
 - The game must be usable